MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How parameters are estimated</b> </summary>litterature; data-driven</details>

-<details><summary> <b>Details on parameters estimation</b> </summary>litterature for incubation and contagion period; data-driven for the age sensors based on Chinese datasets but for age-dependent death risk on the Italian National Institute of Health</details>
+<details><summary> <b>Details on parameters estimation</b> </summary>1) litterature for incubation and contagion periods; 2) data-driven for the age sensors based on Chinese datasets but for age-dependent death risk on the Italian National Institute of Health</details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>1) introduction of 17 age groups with estimation of age-dependent mixing ; 2) mortality rate per age estimated with Chinese data but different in Europe cf recent data; 3) estimation of ICU beds and date of capacity limits / region; 4) no transmissions between regions; 5) age-mixing modelling by the contact matrix estimation</details></br>